userapp-io/passport-userapp/README.md

 # Passport-UserApp

-Password authentication strategy using [UserApp](https://www.userapp.io) for [Passport](http://passportjs.org/).
+Password and token authentication strategy using [UserApp](https://www.userapp.io) for [Passport](http://passportjs.org/).

 *UserApp is a cloud-based user management API for web apps with the purpose to relieve developers from having to program logic for user authentication, sign-up, invoicing, feature/property/permission management, and more.*

-This module lets you authenticate using a username and password in your Node.js applications.
+This module lets you authenticate using either a username and password or a session token in your Node.js applications.
 By plugging into Passport, UserApp authentication can be easily and unobtrusively integrated into any application or framework that supports [Connect](http://www.senchalabs.org/connect/)-style middleware, including